ISISComputingGroup/ibex_developers_manual/OPI-programming-tips-and-limitations.md

 The `ibex.opis.resources_directory` property is set from Java before any OPIs load in `base/uk.ac.stfc.isis.ibex.opis/src/uk/ac/stfc/isis/ibex/opis/Opi.java`

 Note that hard-coding a path like `c:\instrument\dev\ibex_gui\...\resources` would fail on an instrument as the client will be installed in a different location - so this system property **must** be used instead.

+Note that bi and mbbi records that you are trying to use with an LED in an OPI will not work unless the values are 0 and 1.
+This is because the LED ignores the bit and ENUM settings and On state and Off State and goes of ONLY the PVName attr.